LaboratoryB/stegosaurus/README.md

 Unless you're James Bond, then, maybe you'll find another use.

-You'll find a sample original & encoded image at the bottom of this readme.
+You'll find a sample original & encoded image near the bottom of this readme.

 **Caveats**

 * Currently, it only supports `png` files.
 * I haven't tried it with binary (just ascii text), be a guinea pig, try it.
 * Regarding watermarking: If the images are compresed or resized, it will lose this invisible watermark.

+See future plans, near the bottom.

 ## Installation